biopython/biopython/DEPRECATED.rst

 Python 3.5
 ----------
+No longer supported as of Release 1.77.
 First supported in release 1.66.

 Python 3.6
 ----------